ParticleG/AnimeTrainer/README.md

-# BOT404
+# EXplorer

-A auto video downloader plugin for bot based on CQ and youtube-dlc.
+An exhentai api bot based on CQ.

 ## Requirements